Storytelling & Living History

 Stories last just a few minutes each and are told continuously during operating hours.
 You can start at any of the benches, all clearly marked with a “Once Upon A Nation” sign.

 Historic Philadelphia, Inc. continues to regale visitors with first-hand, interactive accounts of historical times that are second to none.

 Meet citizens of 18th & 19th century Philadelphia, and hear first-hand accounts of what it was like to live in colonial times.
 Watch and listen as history comes to life!

-Join them at the Betsy Ross House, Free Quaker Meeting House and the Independence Visitor Center.
-Pick up an Historic Philadelphia Gazette for a daily schedule.
+Join them at the Betsy Ross House, Free Quaker Meeting House, Independence Visitor Center, and Carpenter's Hall.
+Pick up a Historic Philadelphia Gazette for a daily schedule.